tylergabriellasquero04/tylergabriellasquero04.github.io/essays/TypeScript.md

 ## Conclusion
 Overall, despite not recalling or having prior knowledge of TypeScript, I believe TypeScript and I will get along.
-Once I get accustomed to TypeScript, I feel the same way about it as I do with Java.
+Once I get accustomed to TypeScript, I will feel the same way about it as I do with Java.
 Hopefully, after taking ICS 314, I will end up using TypeScript in projects in my future career.

 ## AI Usage